Leaking Pipe Emergencies: What To Do Before The Plumber Arrives

 You can slow down the leak by wrapping a rubber sheet around the pipe and securing it using hose clamps.

-A pipe repair kit can also temporarily fix a leaking tap.
+A pipe repair kit might be your go-to for a temporary fix on a leaking tap.

 In the event of a pipe leak, turning the water supply off as soon as possible is vital to prevent the problem from worsening.
 This can be done by following these steps.